The 20 Best Familial Periodic Paralysis Doctors in Italy

 Naples, IT

-Maria Onore practices in Naples, Italy.
+Maria Onore practices practicing medicine in Naples, Italy.
 Ms. Onore is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Bardet-Biedl Syndrome, Cafe-Au-Lait Spots, Rommen Mueller Sybert Syndrome, and Dilated Cardiomyopathy with Hypergonadotropic Hypogonadism.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Bardet-Biedl Syndrome, Cafe-Au-Lait Spots, Rommen Mueller Sybert Syndrome, and Dilated Cardiomyopathy with Hypergonadotropic Hypogonadism.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.